 It’s a huge honor to be able to tell the stories of the couples I photograph.
 I work closely with couples to figure out how best to fit photography into their wedding day — from mapping good light to planning family portraits to getting hair and makeup camera-ready.
-Let’s face it; planning a wedding is super exciting and sometimes super stressful.
-That’s why I do all I can to give couples one less thing to worry about — even if that means helping to mend last-minute seams or pin boutonnieres between taking photographs.
+I do all I can to give couples one less thing to worry about — even if that means helping to mend last-minute seams or pin boutonnieres between taking photographs.

 On your wedding day, I’ll be your friend, your honorary bridesmaid, and most importantly, your trusted photographer.
 Check out the details:

 - 8 hours of coverage starting at $3500

 - options for half day and full day coverage

 - Fine-art, story-telling style